 The UN Global Compact at Daimler

 We base our business practices on the principles of the Global Compact of the United Nations.
-As a founding member of this initiative of Kofi Annan, Daimler has pledged to observe and actively promote the principles of the Global Compact.
+As a first signatory of this initiative of Kofi Annan, Daimler has pledged to observe and actively promote the principles of the Global Compact.

 In 2000, Daimler was one of the first signatories of the Global Compact and has made significant contributions to the initiative ever since.

 Daimler – the first automotive manufacturer in the LEAD Group

 Furthermore, in 2011, Daimler became the first automotive manufacturer to joint the LEAD group of the Global Compact.
 The LEAD Group pursues the aim of setting standards for anchoring sustainability within a company.
-Its members have undertaken to implement the "Blueprint for Corporate Sustainability Leadership", a comprehensive 'road map' incorporating 50 or so specific measures.
+Its participants have undertaken to implement the "Blueprint for Corporate Sustainability Leadership", a comprehensive 'road map' incorporating 50 or so specific measures.